theBrianCui/ProtoWatch/README.md

 AND all input fields are valid, the "Update" and "Revert" buttons are revealed.
 Otherwise, they are hidden.
 * When a Module is *updated* via the Update button, the current form input is validated, and then the Module generates new properties for itself which are passed to parent Main through handlePropUpdate.
 * For some input fields, additional functionality is implemented for other events.
 In the timerMax fields, for example, the onBlur event pads the currently displayed value by updating the field's respective state.

-**Why/When is currState/currProps used instead of this.state/this.props?**

-When this.state/this.props is being referenced multiple times, we can slightly reduce the scope chain of variable lookups (and improve overall performance) by first storing this.state/this.props in a local variable. currState/currProps is usually used after the implementation of a function is complete.

 Deploying for Production/Release
 --------------------------